The Chronicles of Narnia: Jill Pole

 Jill Pole is a schoolmate of Eustace Scrubb.
 She appears in The Silver Chair, where she is the viewpoint character for most of the action, and returns in The Last Battle.
 In The Silver Chair, Eustace introduces her to the Narnian world, where Aslan gives her the task of memorising a series of signs that will help her and Eustace on their quest to find Caspian's lost son.
 In The Last Battle, she and Eustace accompany King Tirian in his ill-fated defence of Narnia against the Calormenes.

-Digory Kirke
+Professor Digory Kirke

 Digory Kirke is the nephew referred to in the title of The Magician's Nephew.
 He first appears as a minor character in The Lion, the Witch and the Wardrobe, known only as "The Professor", who hosts the Pevensie children when they are evacuated from London and defends Lucy's story of having found a country in the back of the wardrobe.
-In The Magician's Nephew, the young Digory, thanks to his uncle's magical experimentation, inadvertently brings Jadis from her dying homeworld of Charn to the newly-created world of Narnia; to fix his mistake Aslan sends him to fetch a magical apple which will protect Narnia and heal his dying mother.
+In The Magician's Nephew, the young Digory, thanks to his uncle's magical experimentation, inadvertently brings Jadis from her dying homeworld of Charn to the newly created world of Narnia; to rectify his mistake, Aslan sends him to fetch a magical apple which will protect Narnia and heal his dying mother.
 He returns in The Last Battle.